 Figure 7.
-Total quantities of key materials landfilled and recycled by year at SKNP and SSS
+Total quantities of key materials landfilled and recycled by year at SKNP and SSS $\,$

-- All sites will have at least quarterly waste audit checks and scored as has been pioneered at SPM, which continues to set the bar in terms of waste management and recycling. - SVNP have started to undertake spot checks of the waste areas and require that it is tidied immediately, and is reviewing what alternatives can be used for the plastic sacks in the plant nursery. - SSS have also tidied and upgraded the key waste management area, as well as installing cameras so that all staff know they have to sort waste correctly.
-They have also engaged with the waste collection team, bringing them in to give a training on sorting and recycling.
-They have also provide the waste collector with large 'tote' bags to ensure the waste is kept separate.
+- All sites will have at least quarterly waste audit checks and be scored, as has been pioneered at SPM, which continues to set the bar in terms of waste management and recycling. - SVNP has started to undertake spot checks of the waste areas and require that it is tidied immediately and is reviewing what alternatives can be used for the plastic sacks in the plant nursery. - SSS has also tidied and upgraded the key waste management area, as well as installing cameras so that all staff know they must sort waste correctly.
+It has also engaged with the waste collection team to train it in sorting and recycling, and has provided the waste collector with large 'tote' bags to ensure the waste is kept separate.
 The wet waste is also being weighed. - Waste management is also being used as an opportunity to increase staff training and engagement.
 The position of Junior One Planet Living Champion has been created in each team at SSS to enable more junior staff to be involved and improve engagement and training. - Similar initiatives have been implemented at SKNP, including the translation of all signs into Shangaan.